Stage-VSS/stage-vss.github.io/index.md

 <hr>

 ## Masks and Filters
 Stage supports real-time transparency masks and convolution filters.
+The use of shaders enable all effects processing to occur on the GPU.

 ### Transparency Mask
 <div class="gfyitem" data-title="false" data-autoplay="false" data-controls="false" data-expand="false" data-id="SnivelingLightCanine"></div>